Kristina01111000/Drws_site/README.md

  analytics add him as an admin for other sites
 Fix spacing and sizing of video
-See if i can embed the arrow in practical benefits into the bullet list Move button to just above words from dr w
+See if i can embed the arrow in practical benefits into the bullet list